nono/cozy-desktop-experiments/RFC/README.md

 And now, let's the magic happens!

-In sync, we take entries from the backlog, and for each of them, we use this:
+In sync, we take jobs from the backlog, and for each of them, we use this (here, it is a version where `side` is `local` and `kind` is `file`, but it's easy to infer the other versions from it):

+And, when done, we should not forget to remove the job from the backlog.

 #### Caveats

+I've ignored the complexity introduced by the case insensitivity of some file systems.
+We should figure it later, I'm not worried by that.

 We need to know the local and remote identifiers of a file when we insert a record for it in the history database.
 For remote, we can expect the get it